onflow/fcl-js/docs/tutorials/flow-app-quickstart.md

 export default App;
 ```

 If you go ahead and press the "Init Account" button you should see the wallet ask you to approve a transaction.
 After clicking it, you will see a transaction response appear in your console (make sure to have that open).
 It may take a few moments.
+With the transaction result printed, you can use the `transactionId` to look up the details of the transaction the chain has stored via this [block explorer](https://testnet.flowscan.org).

 ## Mutating the Blockchain